 About Me

-I graduated from Johns Hopkins University in December 2021 with a B.A. in Biophysics and a Minor in Bioethics.
+I graduated from Johns Hopkins University in December 2021 with a B.A. in Biophysics and Minor in Bioethics.
 At Johns Hopkins Hospital, I worked at the Wilmer Eye Institute’s mobile free clinic and the Disability Health Research Center.
-As an undergraduate student, I taught an Organic Chemistry Lab section as a teaching assistant and conducted basic science cancer research for three years at the Institute for NanoBioTechnology.
+As an undergraduate student, I taught an Organic Chemistry Lab section as a teaching assistant and conducted cancer wet lab research for three years at the Institute for NanoBioTechnology.
 Additionally, I led my IRB-approved study called Peer Influence on Vaping in High Schools as well as two COVID-19 research projects on health website accessibility and restrictive policies in fragile Middle Eastern countries.
 I also volunteered in a hospice center to help provide palliative care to terminally ill children.

 Education